-If you are looking for Music Marketing Tips to increase your income dig in
+If you are looking for Sustainable Strategies to increase your artist income, you’re going to love this!

 The most effective way do this is with a long-term marketing plan, which outlines a full overview of the entire landscape and then drills down into the short and long-term goals which are unique for every artist.